AlexNecakov/PythonGraphics/PA4/README.md

-1. **Generate Triangle Meshes (TODO 1):**
-    1. Use Element Buffer Object (EBO) to draw the cube.
-The cube provided in the start code is drawn with Vertex Buffer Object (VBO).
-In the DisplayableCube class draw method, you should switch from VBO draw to EBO draw.
-To achieve this, please first read through VBO and EBO classes in GLBuffer.
-Then you rewrite the self.vertices and self.indices in the DisplayableCube class.
-Once you have all these down, then switch the line vbo.draw() to ebo.draw().
-    2. Generate Displayable classes for an ellipsoid, torus, and cylinder with end caps.
-These classes should be like the DisplayableCube class and they should all use EBO in the draw method. \
-PS: You must use the ellipsoid formula to generate it, scaling the Displayable sphere doesn't count
-2. **Set Normal Rendering (TODO 2):** As a visual debugging mode, you’ll implement a rendering mode that visualizes the vertex normals with color information.
-In Fragment Shader, use the vertex normal as the vertex color (i.e. the rgb values come from the xyz components of the normal).
-The value for each dimension in vertex normal will be in the range -1 to 1.
-You will need to offset and rescale them to the range 0 to 1.
-3. **Illuminate your meshes (TODO 3):** Use the illumination equations we learned in the lecture to implement components for
-    1. Diffuse
-    2. Specular
-    3. Ambient

-    You’ll implement the missing part in the Fragment shader source code.
-This part will be implemented in OpenGL Shading Language.
-Your code should iterate through all lights in the Light array.

 4. **Set up lights (TODO 4):** Set up lights:
-    1. Use the Light struct which is defined above and the provided Light class to implement illumination equations for 3 different light sources.
-        * Point light
-        * Infinite light
-        * Spotlight with radial and angular attenuation

     2. In the Sketch file Interrupt_keyboard method, bind keyboard interfaces that allow the user to toggle on/off specular, diffuse, and ambient with keys S, D, A.
 5. **Create your scenes (TODO 5):**
-    1. We provide a fixed scene for you with preset lights, material, and model parameters.
-This scene will be used to examine your illumination implementation, and you should not modify it.
     2. Create 3 new scenes (can be static scenes).
 Each of your scenes must have
         * at least 3 differently shaped solid objects
         * each object should have a different material
         * at least 2 lights
         * All types of lights should be used
     3. Provide a keyboard interface that allows the user to toggle on/off each of the lights in your scene model: Hit 1, 2, 3, 4, etc. to identify which light to toggle.
-6. **Texture Mapping (BONUS FOR 480, 10 extra credits) (TODO 6/BONUS 6)**
-    1. Set up each object's vertex texture coordinates(2D) to the self.vertices 9:11 columns (i.e. the last two columns).
-Tell OpenGL how to interpret these two columns: you need to set up attribPointer in the Displayable object's initialize method.
-    2. Generate texture coordinates for the torus and sphere.
-Use “./assets/marble.jpg” for the torus and “./assets/earth.jpg” for the sphere as the texture image.
-There should be no seams in the resulting texture-mapped model.

-### Extra Credit (10 points each, you may only receive up to 10 pts extra)

-7. **Normal Mapping (BONUS 7)**
-    1. Perform the same steps as Texture Mapping above, except that instead of using the image for vertex color, the image is used to modify the normals.
-    2. Use the input normal map (“./assets/normalmap.jpg”) on both the sphere and the torus.
-8. **Artist Rendering (advanced) (BONUS 8)**

-    Look at Section 10.3, “Artistic Shading” in Shirley/Marschner (4th ed.).

-    1. Implement line drawing in shader code
-    2. Implement cool-to-warm shader code

 ### Programming Style